Gaby Jean: Career

 Jean is a youth product of the academies of Dijon and Montceau.
 He began his senior career with Montceau in the Championnat National 3 in 2019, and moved to Louhans-Cuiseaux in 2020.
-He transferred to the newly promoted Ligue 2 club Annecy in 20 July 2022.
+He transferred to the newly promoted Ligue 2 club Annecy on 20 July 2022.
 He made his professional debut with Annecy in a 2–1 Ligue 2 loss to Niort on 30 July 2022.

+On 26 August 2024, Jean signed a contract with Lecce in Italy for three seasons, with an option for two more.